Skip to main content

 Student responsibilities/tasks:

-• The Student will examine cellular alterations using cytofluorometry.
+• The student will examine cell function using ektacytometry and cytofluorometry.

 Student qualifications required: